 A student intending to transfer AP credit that was awarded at another college or similar institution must have a transcript of those scores sent directly to UMUC from the College Board.
 When those scores have been received, an evaluator will determine whether they meet the standards established at UMUC for granting AP credit and how much credit may be awarded.

-Up to 24 semester hours may be awarded for general examinations in the College-Level Examination Program (CLEP).
+Credit may be awarded for general examinations in the College-Level Examination Program.
 The scores must meet UMUC standards.

-UMUC may award 3 semester hours each for the English examination and the mathematics examination, and 6 semester hours for the examinations in natural science, social sciences and history, and arts and humanities.
+We may award credit each for the English examination and the mathematics examination and for the examinations in natural science, social sciences and history, and arts and humanities.

 Successful completion of certain subject-area examinations is another way of earning college credit.
 Advisors can furnish details.